 Rates and terms vary

-Just as financing structures vary based on equipment type, age and a producer’s credit quality, loan and lease terms also influence interest rates.
+Just as financing structures vary based on equipment type, age and a producer’s credit quality, loan and lease terms also influence rates.

 At AgDirect, most new to five-year-old equipment, including tractors, combines, sprayers and forage harvesters, can be financed for up to seven years.